-Cost of sales, also known as cost of goods sold (COGS), is an essential metric for managing profitability in business.
-Understanding how to calculate it correctly is crucial for financial analysis and decision-making.
-This step-by-step guide will provide you with the formula and process to calculate cost of sales accurately, along with best practices, tips for accuracy and efficiency, and common mistakes to avoid.
+This step-by-step guide will walk you through the formula and process for calculating cost of sales with precision.
+You’ll also learn best practices, tips for ensuring accuracy and efficiency, and discover common mistakes to avoid.

 What is the Cost of Sales?